ApollosProject/apollos-apps/packages/apollos-data-connector-rock/README.md

 Naming this time isn't important because we don't have a data source.

 ```
-// The import name is _very_ important.
-That will be the name of your dataSource.
 import * as ApollosPerson from './apollos-person'

 const data = {